opalmer/pyfarm/docs/source/design/master_architecture.rst

     * get assignment
     * job relationship information
     * query current assignments
+    * modify running jobs - (**TODO** needs definition, is this a direct communication?
+Queue the request to another 'talkback' service?)
     * new job/task creation *(eliminates the need for 3rd party code to require* *sqlalchemy, twisted, etc)*